01 Oct Get Moving: It’s World Spine Day on October 16

 Chiropractic manipulation is a non-invasive option that many people turn to before resorting to surgery.
 A chiropractic adjustment realigns the spine and can be very helpful in reducing back pain.
 Medications and injections are also available for treating back pain.
 When these options are unsuccessful, surgery is available to correct the anatomical issue that is causing pain.

-Dr. Arien Smith of Advanced Neurosurgery Associates is a fellowship trained spine surgeon with experience in treating various spinal conditions.
-He has extensive experience in treating scoliosis surgically.
-If you are experiencing back pain and want to learn more about ways of managing your pain conservatively and surgically, visit our website or call 201-289-5104.
+Dr. Vivek Ramakrishnan, of Advanced Neurosurgery Associates, is a spine surgeon with extensive experience in treating various spinal conditions.
+If you are experiencing back pain and want to learn more about ways of managing your pain conservatively and surgically, check our website or contact our office.